intecture/api/agent/README.md

 # Intecture Agent

-Intecture Agent is a tiny daemon that exposes Intecture's API as a service.
-To consume this service, use the `host::remote::Plain` type from [core](../core/).
+Intecture Agent is a tiny daemon that exposes Intecture's core API as a service.
+This service should be running on each of your hosts to allow Intecture to manage them remotely.
+To connect to a remote host, use the `host::remote::Plain` type from [core](../core/).

 ## Usage